New year, new you? No thanks!

 Know you’re enough

-Get yourself a pack of pretty Post-it notes to write notes to yourself about those things that you’re great at, that you’re doing brilliantly.
+Get yourself a pack of pretty Post-it notes to write about things you’re great at and doing brilliantly.
 If it’s a priority to make all your baby’s food yourself, then stick one up in the fridge saying, ‘Look at all these lovely veggies!’.

-If you love making stuff with your tot, then pop one on the box of crafty supplies saying ‘We have so much fun making stuff!’.
-Think about what makes you feel like you’re on top of your hamster wheel, too – so if your airing cupboard is organised within an inch of its life, then it needs a Post-it saying ‘How neat is this?!’
+If you love making things with your little one, pop one on the box of crafty supplies, saying, ‘We have so much fun making stuff!’.
+If your airing cupboard is organised within an inch of its life, think about what makes you feel like you’re on top of your hamster wheel, too.
+Then it needs a Post-it saying, ‘How neat is this?!’

-Put one up on your nappy changing station that says ‘It’s important to me that my baby is comfy’.
+Put one up on your nappy changing station, saying, ‘It’s important to me that my baby is comfy’.
 Whatever it is that you value, remind yourself how great a job you’re doing!
 Because once you acknowledge and celebrate that you’re an amazing mum – just as you are – you’ll feel so much better!

-‘After I had my first baby, I had to learn to listen to my own intuition.
+‘After my first baby, I had to learn to listen to my intuition.
 For the first few months, I fought against it as everything I read told me to do things differently.
-Once I learned to follow my own feelings, my journey as a mum came so much easier and I became a lot less stressed and a lot happier.’ - Alex Kremer, from Hertfordshire, is mum to Eden and Rufus.
+Once I learned to follow my own feelings, my journey as a mum came so much easier, and I became much less stressed and happier.’ - Alex Kremer, from Hertfordshire, is mum to Eden and Rufus.

 ‘I’ve finally accepted that I need a purpose and a sense of achievement outside my role as a parent.
 Stepping out of that role to work, even if it’s just for a couple of hours, helps me to be the best and happiest mum that I can be.’ - Pragya Agarwal, from Liverpool, is mum to India and April and Prishita.